 Werkartz Gallery, Los Angeles

-Vanishing Point (Dancing Body at a Vanishing Point of History) documented and reenacted the history and the psychoanalytical presence of choreographer Choi Seung-hee (191101969), who resisted the Japanese colonial period through reinventing traditional Korean performance.
-It consisted of a live performance (30 minutes), a video projection (12 min. video in loop) and an installation on the floor made of earth and water that was encircled by cement blocks.
+Vanishing Point documented and reenacted the life of Choi Seung-hee (1911-1969?), a choreographer who resisted the Japanese colonial period through reinventing traditional Korean dance.
+The theater-dance performance consisted of a live performance (30 minutes), a video projection (12 min. video projection in loop) and an installation on the floor made of earth and water encircled by cement blocks.

 Vanishing Point looked at the human body in a place and time of restriction and crisis.
 It told the story of a dancing body at a vanishing point of its history battling an impossible fight to remain visible, beautiful and strong .
 The movements represented its desperate struggle to free itself from its choreographed existence.
 The once beautiful body was soon covered with dirt and sweat, crying and morphing slowly into an estranged, hideous and horrid figure that created an uneasy energy among the audience.
 The use of the body in this work as an aesthetic medium was not a privilege, but aimed to represent a tragic story such as an act of resistance, a method of urgency, a cry for help or a means of survival.
 It ultimately aimed to show the need to freely express during times of repression when the human body is the last radical media left to us.

 Video stills from the live performance: